thessnake03/12-step-meeting-list-PM/CONTRIBUTING.md

 # How to contribute

 Do you want to help develop tsml?
 We welcome new members!
 Please find out more at [code4recovery.org](https://code4recovery.org).
+We meet regularly to discuss new features and other upcoming projects.

 ## Submitting changes

-We welcome changes from the community at large, but would love if you joined our team.
-We meet regularly to discuss new features and other upcoming projects.

 To submit a change, please send a [GitHub Pull Request to tsml](https://github.com/code4recovery/12-step-meeting-list/pull/new/master) with a clear list of what you've done (read more about [pull requests](http://help.github.com/pull-requests/)).
 Please follow our coding conventions (below).